-{¶36} Revised Code 2151.412 obligates Appellee to identify the conditions that lead to the removal of the children from the home, develop a case plan with the goal of
+{¶36} Revised Code 2151.412 obligates Appellee to identify the conditions that lead to the removal of the children from the home, develop a case plan with the goal of remedying the identified problems and offering opportunities for the Appellants to work toward satisfying those goals.
+The Appellee must make reasonable efforts to fulfill this duty prior to seeking termination of parental rights.
+Appellants contend Appellee has failed to show reasonable efforts, primarily relying upon the fact that Appellant Dawson was not provided services by the Knox County Board of Developmental Disabilities.

-{¶37} Appellants' contention that reasonable efforts were not proven is belied by the record in this case, first by the pleadings.
+the record in this case, first by the pleadings.
 After the refiling of the complaint in this matter, hearings were conducted and in both instances the trial court concluded that reasonable efforts had been made by the Appellee to assist Appellants in eliminating the conditions that caused the removal of the children from the home.
 (Magistrate's Decision: Adjudicatory Hearing, November 6, 2018, Docket # 28; Agreed Judgment Entry: Dispositional Hearing, December 26, 2018, Docket #29).
 The latter entry, issued only three months prior to the hearing on the complaint for permanent custody, was an agreed entry executed by all the parties.
 We cannot countenance such an unjustified reversal in position of the parties regarding the issue of reasonable efforts.